agnostic-apollo/Android-Docs/en/docs/apps/processes/phantom-cached-and-empty-processes.md

-### Android 12
+### Internal details for Android 12

 On Android 12, **no setting exists** that can be changed with `adb` or `root` to disable killing of **processes using excessive cpu**.

-However, the killing of **phantom processes** can be disabled.
+However, the killing of **extra phantom processes `> 32`** can be disabled.
 The [`PhantomProcessList.trimPhantomProcessesIfNecessary()`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/PhantomProcessList.java;l=416) uses the [`max_phantom_processes`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/ActivityManagerConstants.java;l=172) setting for the [`activity_manager`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/core/java/android/provider/DeviceConfig.java;l=67) namespace to decide how many processes to kill, which as mentioned defaults to `32`.

 Based on the `trimPhantomProcessesIfNecessary()` `for` loop in source code, the `max_phantom_processes` value can be set to [`Integer.MAX_VALUE` (`2147483647`)](https://docs.oracle.com/javase/7/docs/api/java/lang/Integer.html#MAX_VALUE) to disable the killing of phantom processes, since the outer `if (mService.mConstants.MAX_PHANTOM_PROCESSES < mPhantomProcesses.size())` condition will always fail.